neondatabase/website/content/docs/introduction/billing.md

 Neon paid plans bill for usage based on the following metrics:

-- **Active time**: The number of active compute hours per month for all computes in a Neon project.
+- **Active time**: The number of compute hours per month for all computes in a Neon project.
 - **Compute time**: The amount of computing capacity used within a specified time period.
 - **Project storage**: The size of the data and history stored for your project.
 - **Written data**: The amount of data written from compute to storage.